THE FJ HOLDEN MOVIE, A SLICE OF

 Another

-movie with scenes of Greenacre a decade earlier
+movie with scenes of Greenacre a decade earlier available on DVD

-is now available on DVD in a Screensound restored
+is a Screensound restored

 print, namely 'They're a Weird Mob'.